guusj/books/Warbreaker_BrandonSanderson.md

 The peace would not last.
 Not with Idris ripe, not with the trade routes worth so much.
 Not with the current crop of Hallandren gods, who seemed so much more erratic than their predecessors.
 He _knew_ all of that.
 But he also knew that breaking the treaty would be foolish.
 When you were cast into the den of a beast, you did not provoke it to anger.
 Yarda joined him beside the window, looking out, leaning one elbow against the side of the frame.
 He was a harsh man born of harsh winters.
 But he was also as good a man as Dedelin had ever known—a part of the king longed to marry Vivenna to the general’s own son.
 That was foolishness.
 Dedelin had always known this day would come.
 He’d crafted the treaty himself, and it demanded he send his daughter to marry the God King.
 The Hallandren needed a daughter of the royal blood to reintroduce the traditional bloodline into their monarchy.
 It was something the depraved and vainglorious people of the lowlands had long coveted, and only that specific clause in the treaty had saved Idris these twenty years.
 That treaty had been the first official act of Dedelin’s reign, negotiated furiously following his father’s assassination.
 Dedelin gritted his teeth.
 How quickly he’d bowed before the whims of his enemies.
-Yet he would do it again; an Idris monarch would do anything for his people.
+Yet he would do it again; an Idrian monarch would do anything for his people.
 That was one big difference between Idris and Hallandren.
 “If we send her, Yarda,” Dedelin said, “we send her to her death.”
 “Maybe they won’t harm her,” Yarda finally said.
 “You know better than that.
 The first thing they’ll do when war comes is use her against me.
 This is _Hallandren_.
 They invite Awakeners into their palaces, for Austre’s sake!”